• Tentang UGM

 Activityshort news Tuesday, 22 July 2025

-A strategic meeting between the Center for Southeast Asian Social Studies (CESASS) of Universitas Gadjah Mada (UGM) and the Department of Southeast Asian Languages and Cultures (SEALC) of National Chengchi University (NCCU), Taiwan, took place on July 21, 2025, at at the Center for Southeast Asian Social Studies (CESASS), Universitas Gadjah Mada.
+Yogyakarta, July 21, 2025 — A strategic meeting between the Center for Southeast Asian Social Studies at Universitas Gadjah Mada (CESASS UGM) and the Department of Southeast Asian Languages and Cultures of National Chengchi University (SEALC NCCU), Taiwan, took place at CESASS UGM.

 CESASS was represented by Prof. Dr. Rini Rachmawati, S.Si., M.T.
 (Director), Drs.
 Muhadi Sugiono, M.A.
 (Head of Research, Education, and Cooperation Division), Dr. phil.
 Vissia Ita Yulianto (Head of Program and Publication Division), and Dr. Arif Akhyat, M.A.
 (Affiliated researcher with an expertise on history of Southeast Asian Studies).
 SEALC NCCU was represented by Prof. Dr. Chao Chin-Chi (Acting Dean of the College of Foreign Languages and Literature & Chair of SEALC), Prof. Dr. Jiang Cuifen (Director of the Chinese Language Teaching Centre), Dr. Silvia Rehulina Ginting (Assistant Professor and Head of the Indonesian Language and Cultures Study Program), and Mr. YuanTing Lim (Operations Manager of the Center for Southeast Asian Socio-Cultural Studies). read more